How Ubunifu Madness Works

 - Four Factors: eFG%, turnover rate, offensive rebound rate, free throw rate (and opponent versions)

-- Efficiency: Offensive and defensive points per 100 possessions, tempo
+- Efficiency: Offensive and defensive points per 100 possessions, tempo, adjusted efficiency margin

 - Schedule: Strength of schedule (average opponent Elo)